Welcome to Stack the Miles!

 -

 The Vatican is one of those places you know you’ll probably only visit once, so when you’re traveling with kids, it raises a lot of questions.
 Is it worth it?
 Will they be bored?
 Will it feel like too much?
-Visiting the Vatican with tweens and teens brought all of that to the surface for us.
-We…
+Visiting the Vatican with tweens and teens can raise a lot of questions for families….

 -